tabreturn/tabreturn.github.io/_posts/2018-12-20-processing.py_in_ten_lessons--05-_art_of_the_state.md

 ><div style="background-color:#00FF00; display:inline-block; width:80px; height:2.5em"></div>
 </figure>

 This has to do with how the human eye perceives colour.
 We have a greater number of green receptors, so green is more prominent.
 There a ways to [compromise for this]({% post_url 2017-01-26-converting_css_colour_to_greyscale %}), but for now, our averaging formula will suffice.
-Adapt the existing loop so that the bars indicate the quantities of each primary colour that comprises them:
+Adapt the existing loop:

 {% highlight py %}
     ...